 More information on recent changes in coral indicators and the relationships with environmental conditions are provided in the latest Marine Monitoring Program inshore coral report.

-The overall seagrass grade in for the South zone remained ‘poor’ with the score unchanged at 35.
+The overall seagrass condition for the South zone in 2021-22 remained ‘poor’ with the score remaining 40 since the previous year.